sanger-pathogens/qc_isolates/README.md

 [![run with docker](https://img.shields.io/badge/run%20with-docker-0db7ed?labelColor=000000&logo=docker)](https://www.docker.com/)
 [![run with singularity](https://img.shields.io/badge/run%20with-singularity-1d355c.svg?labelColor=000000)](https://sylabs.io/docs/)

+> [!CAUTION]
+> The version 1.0.0 has the `--min_contig` default as 1000 and therefore will filter out contigs shorter than 1000bp _by default_.
+If you are using v1.0.0 and do not wish for this behaviour please use the flag `--keep_small_contigs` to explicitly turn this feature off.
+This flag is deprecated for all other versions as `--min_contig` is set to zero by default in all other versions (including v1.0.1).

 QC Isolates is a nextflow pipeline that assesses the quality of Isolate Genomes.
 It is not suitable for Metagenome-Assembled Genomes (MAGs), for those the pipeline QC MAGs should instead be applied.
 These have been differentiated primarily to avoid running metagenomic decontamination on known isolates.

 [[_TOC_]]